 Payload: Weight of equipment that may be added in tons.
+Valume: Volume in m3.

 Volume: Volume in m3.
 Speed: in km per hour.

 Fuel: Fuel use in liters per hour.
 Price: Price of basic helicopter in thousands of Cr

 Pilots: Heavy helicopters require two pilots; all others require one.